Azzedine Alaïa: Death

-On 18 November 2017, it was announced that Alaia had died in Paris at the age of 82, following an accidental fall down the stairs.
-His remains were flown to Tunisia two days later where Alaïa received an Islamic funeral and was buried in the town of Sidi Bou Said.
+On 18 November 2017, it was announced that Alaïa had died in Paris at the age of 82 following an accidental fall down the stairs.
+His remains were flown to Tunisia two days later.
+Alaïa received an Islamic funeral and was buried in the town of Sidi Bou Said.

 British Vogue editor, Edward Enninful, stated that "Azzedine Alaïa was a true visionary, and a remarkable man.
 He will be deeply missed by all of those who knew and loved him, as well as by the women around the world who wore his clothes."
 He was considered a father figure to Naomi Campbell since she was 16 years old.
 She was among the crowd who attended Alaïa's funeral.

 Recognition

 Awards

 Alaïa was voted Best Designer of the Year and Best Collection of the Year at the Oscars de la Mode by the French Ministry of Culture in 1984 in a memorable event where Jamaican singer Grace Jones carried him in her arms on stage.

 Alaïa was named a Knight in France's Legion of Honour by the French government in 2008.
-He notedly refused the honour stating "I refused because I don't like decorations — except on women."
-He turned down many other similar awards stating that the best honour was the citizenship that France had given him.
+He notedly refused the honour, saying, "I refused because I don't like decorations — except on women."
+He turned down many other similar awards, stating that the best honour was the citizenship that France had given him.